llamle/NewsAngle/README.md

 # News Angle README

+## Live project

+You can find the live project here: http://newsangle.herokuapp.com/#/home

 ## Synopsis

 News Angle is a clone of the Reddit (https://www.reddit.com/) functionality, but built entirely in Angular using Ruby on Rails as an API and PostgreSQL as the database.